shams-nahid/My-Daily-AWS-Study/public/Serverless/04 AWS Cognito.md

 - Create CUP
 - In API Gateway, create authorized for cognito user pool id
 - Send token in the header to authorize the request

+### UI

+---

+- Cognito provide a built in login and sign up page
+- We can customize the built in pages
+- We can change the logo by going through the cognito app settings